A checklist for starting a restaurant

 Restaurant owners are responsible for staying ahead of trends in the restaurant industry, but that doesn’t just entail the latest food fads.
 Technology helps restaurants provide the ultimate customer experience and is becoming a more prominent part of the industry.
 Here are a few emerging restaurant trends to take into consideration.

-Tableside tablets: As the restaurant industry continues to explore automation, there’s a spike in interest around tableside ordering tablets.
-This allows diners to use a tablet to order food and drinks as well as pay for their meal without interacting with a server.
+As the restaurant industry continues to explore automation, there’s a spike in interest around tableside contact-free ordering.
+The QR codes allows diners to scan to order food and drinks as well as pay for their meal without interacting with a server.

 The million-dollar question every aspiring restaurant owner asks: Will my restaurant be successful?